Essential Issues of the Chilean Legal System

 5.2.
 Constitutional Court

-The Constitutional Court (“Tribunal Constitucional”) is in charge of the constitutional review of the laws.
+The Constitutional Court (“Tribunal Constitucional”) oversees the constitutional review of the laws.
 It must review statutes before they are enacted (in abstracto control).
 This authority must declare a law or an act with the force of law inapplicable or unconstitutional.
-In the first case, the norm ceases to have effect but only in the specific case where is declared.
+In the first case, the norm ceases to have effect but only in the specific case where it is declared.
 In the second case, the norm ceases to have effect in general terms.

 5.3.
 Electoral Court

-The Electoral Court (“Tribunal Calificador de Elecciones”) has the control of national elections (President of the Republic, National Congress, and Municipalities).
-It consists of five members appointed by the President of the Republic and approved by 2/3 of the Senate members.
+The Electoral Court (“Tribunal Calificador de Elecciones”) has the control (scrutiny and clarification) of national elections (President of the Republic, National Congress, and Municipalities).
+It consists of five members appointed by the Supreme Court.

 5.4.
 Contraloría General de la República

-The Controloria General de le Republica is an autonomous entity of technical nature part of the executive branch.
-It is in charge of the control of the legal aspects, management and auditing of all the activities of the centralized and decentralized civil service, whatever its forms of organization may be, as well as of other powers granted by law.
+The Contraloría General de le República is an autonomous entity of technical nature and is part of the executive branch.
+It oversees the control of the legal aspects, management, and auditing of all the activities of the centralized and decentralized civil service, whatever its forms of organization may be, as well as of other powers granted by law.
 It must take part in the approval or rejection of the revenue and investment accounts of public funds.

 5.5.
 Banco Central

-The Central Bank of Chile is an autonomous entity of technical nature created in accordance with constitutional provisions, has full legal capacity, possesses its own assets and has an indefinite duration.
-The Bank shall, with regard to its duties and authority, be governed exclusively by the provisions of the Basic Constitutional Act of the Central Bank of Chile and it shall not be bound for any legal purposes, by provisions present or future, general or special, enacted for the public sector.
+The Central Bank of Chile is an autonomous entity of technical nature created in accordance with constitutional provisions, has full legal capacity, possesses its own assets, and has an indefinite duration.
+The Bank shall, with regard to its duties and authority, be governed exclusively by the provisions of The Central Bank of Chile Law, and it shall not be bound for any legal purposes, by provisions present or future, general or special, enacted for the public sector.
 The Bank shall have as its purpose to look after the stability of the currency and the normal functioning of the internal and external payment systems.
-The authority of the Bank, for these purposes, shall include that of regulating the amount of currency and credit in circulation, the performance of credit transactions and foreign exchange, as well as the issuance of regulatory provisions regarding monetary, credit, financing and foreign exchange matters.
+The authority of the Bank, for these purposes, shall include that of regulating the amount of currency and credit in circulation, the performance of credit transactions and foreign exchange, as well as the issuance of regulatory provisions regarding monetary, credit, financing, and foreign exchange matters.

 6. Administrative Organization

 Chile is divided into several administrative levels.
-The most important are: “Region” (16 plus the metropolitan area or “Región Metropolitana” where you can find the capital, Santiago), “Provincia”, and “Comuna”.
-Chile also territorially has islands like Easter Island (“Isla de Pascua”) and “Juan Fernandez”, named as “Territorio Insular” and Antarctica territory.
+The most important are: “Región” (sixteen plus the metropolitan area or “Región Metropolitana” where you can find the capital, Santiago), “Provincia”, and “Comuna.”
+Chile also territorially has islands like Easter Island (“Isla de Pascua”) and “Juan Fernandez”), collectively named as “Territorio Insular,” as well as Antarctica territory.

 7. Information Sources

-The collected texts of the legislation in force are also available in private editions of “Codes”.
+The collected texts of the legislation in force are also available in private editions of “Codes.”
 Law topics are shared by several editors, like Editorial Jurídica de Chile and Thompson Reuters.
-You have pay access to these private databases in Thompson Reuters and Diario Oficial.
-Both databases are, in general, reliable and based on official data.
+You can get pay access to a private database in Thompson Reuters.

 7.1.
 English Translations